velikanov/velikanov.github.io/_drafts/GetStartedWithJavaAndSpring/PartII_Data.markdown

 Sure we need to include the MySQL dependency in case to be able to interact with MySQL database.

+Let's do it inside our main POM file to share the connector between modules.

 _`./pom.xml`_
 {% highlight xml %}
 {% include {{ sources_path }}/pom.xml.v1 %}